Skip to main content

 The workflow executes asynchronously, but the caller doesn’t wait for results.

-Custom Data Response
+Custom Data Response (SSE Streaming)

 Webhook response configuration